 My BIG ‘light bulb moment’ was when I fully understood…

-It became my new job to try and retrain my mindset to one of learning and growing again.
-I used and abused myself without putting the proper care structure in place to make sure I could adapt again because creativity is inherently nonlinear; learning, challenge and growth has to be a constant.
+It soon became my new job to try and retrain my mindset to one of learning and growing.
+I used and abused myself without putting the proper care structure in place to make sure I could adapt again because creativity is inherently nonlinear; learning, challenge and growth must be a constant.

 FINALLY STARTING SOMETHING NEW

 I have long dreamed of a better way to share what I have learned over the last 16 years about making and SELLING DIGITAL PRODUCTS ONLINE, and I was EXCITED!
 It can finally happen, I was in a good, positive place for learning, and now, here I am!!